About Normal Sport

 Head of Content and Vision

-Kyle wrote close to 3 million words about golf over 12 years for CBS Sports and covered 47 majors and five Ryder Cups in the process.
-He has written three books – Normal Sport 1, 2 and 3 – and built a newsletter of 15,000 golf fans at NormalSport.com.
-He has done work with or appeared at the following outlets: Golf Channel, Masters, PGA Tour, No Laying Up, Fried Egg Golf and the Ryder Cup.
-Previously he founded, ran and sold an Oklahoma State website called Pistols Firing.
-He lives in Texas with his wife and four kids.
+I wrote close to 3 million words about golf over 12 wonderful years of working for CBS Sports (I wrote about what it was like to leave that job here).
+I also covered 47 majors and five Ryder Cups in the process, wrote three books and built this.
+My other work – podcast and television appearances as well as some behind the scenes writing has appeared at the following outlets: Golf Channel, Masters, PGA Tour, No Laying Up, Fried Egg Golf and the Ryder Cup.
+In 2011, I founded, ran and eventually sold an Oklahoma State website called Pistols Firing.
+I live in Texas with my very gracious wife and our four kids (not looking to fight).

 Profile image of Kyle Porter